alphaee/ISP/README.md

 - Optimizing Code
 - Animate character die and enemies merge and die
 - Explosion animations
-- How to Play screen, Death Screen
+- How to Play screen
 - Powerup Pictures, Reset/Back Pictures for the Death Screen
 - BGM and SFX